usnistgov/oscal-xslt/publish/readme.md

 #### Apache FOP

-For easy production of lightly-formatted PDF from HTML, we rely on the open-source Apache FOP processor.
+For production of lightly-formatted PDF from HTML, we rely on the open-source Apache FOP processor.
 Again, this can be switched out: use a different XSL engine or an entirely different HTML-to-PDF pathway for your PDF production.

 The Apache Foundation has a
 [Quick Start Guide](https://xmlgraphics.apache.org/fop/quickstartguide.html) for FOP.